AmirSahrani/mech_interp_project/log.md

 - finally understand Rasp program for sorting
     - Interpretation of plots:
         1. attn layer 0 => Nothing
-        2. mlp layer 0 => each point is evenly spaced and put in the right position given a unique 1-9 sorting. e.g. 3 would be placed on the 3 index (!!test!!, patch in different number?)
+        2. mlp layer 0 => each point is mapped to is own "value", each value in the vocab has its own diagnonal, spaced and put in the right position given a unique 1-9 sorting. e.g. 3 would be placed on the 3 index (!!test!!, patch in different number?)
         3. resid post layer 0 => seems like a copy of the points is created and moved to a different position, bos token removed?
         4.attn layer 1 => Looks like a vertical histogram, treating the size of the number as the height -> sorting happens here? (selector width, or aggrate?)
             => Scores Looks like a NxN matrix of the equality check -> (Select instead?)
             => attn out seem to look like the order of the indices
         5. mlp layer 1 => Seems like a stretched out version of the attn out.
 Possibly just multiplying each element with each index score? (fuzzy)
             -> looking that the mlp out it looks like a few have different colors
-        6. resid layer 1 => yet another "copy" this time the shape is the same but the values are different, some have "split" into two cells.
-Might be the double tokens? (e.g. the 2 in [1,2,2]).
+        6. resid layer 1 => yet another "copy" this time the shape is the same but the values are different, some have "split" into two cells. ~Might be the double tokens? (e.g. the 2 in [1,2,2])~.
 Indices are also present
         7. attn layer 2 => straight diagonal, bos token is lower values -> attn scores look like the inverted the tokens?
             -> attn hook_z => everything is all sorted now. everything after is empty